sah/java-tutorial/include/maven_setup.md

 <a id="maven_mac"></a><a id="maven_linux"></a>Java and Maven Setup for Mac and Linux
 ---

+You will need to use JDK 1.6 (or higher) and Maven 2.2.1 (or higher) in order to complete this tutorial.

 Download and install [Java](http://www.java.com/en/download/index.jsp) if it isn't already installed on your system.

 Go to the [Maven download](http://maven.apache.org/download.html) page to download the Maven binary distribution and extract it to your file system.
 Add the `bin` directory to your path, for example,